Festorz/Festorz/README.md

-- 👋 Hi, I’m Festus Kirui
+- 👋 Hi, I’m Festus Kirui a full Stack Software Engineer.
-- 👀 I’m interested in building backend restful apis to serve both web and mobile frontend applications.
+- 👀 I’m interested in handling both backend and frontend web and mobile applications.
 - 🌱 I’m currently improving my skills on node js, react and flutter.
-- 💞️ I’m looking to collaborate on both backend and frontend applications developement using node js, django, react and flutter.
+- 💞️ I’m looking to collaborate on both backend and frontend applications developement using node js, next.js, django, react and flutter.
 - 📫 Anyone can reach through my email at festaskirui@gmail.com or whatsaap +254798663646.

 <!---